paritytech/polkadot-launch/README.md

   - `name`: Must be one of `alice`, `bob`, `charlie`, or `dave`.
   - `wsPort`: The websocket port for this node.
   - `port`: The TCP port for this node.
-- `runtime_genesis_config`: A JSON object of the properties you want to modify from the genesis configuration.
+- `genesis`: A JSON object of the properties you want to modify from the genesis configuration.
 Non-specified properties will be unchanged from the original genesis configuration.

 These variable are fed directly into the Polkadot binary and used to spawn a node: